 Once it's been granted the new premises licence will not have to be renewed unless there's a change in circumstances, but it will be subject to an annual fee.

 This sets out how the licensing authority will deal with applications for premises licences for casinos, bingo and betting premises, and adult and family gaming centres.

 The authority will also deal with applications for gaming machine permits, occasional and temporary use notices and small lotteries under the Gambling Act 2005.

-The Statement of Policy was approved by the council in 2016 after having gone through a wide consultation process.
+The statement of licensing policy was approved by the council in 2016 after having gone through a wide consultation process.

 The Gambling Act 2005 requires the statement of licensing policy to be reviewed at intervals not exceeding three years.